Members + profiles

 FAQ

-BuddyX is the WordPress community theme designed to work with BuddyPress (the free community engine on WordPress.org) and BuddyBoss Platform.
-Together they ship activity feed, member profiles, groups, private messaging, and member directory at a flat license cost.
+BuddyX is the WordPress community theme powered by BuddyNext, our own free community engine, with BuddyPress and BuddyBoss Platform also supported.
+Together they ship activity feed, member profiles, spaces, private messaging, and member directory at a flat license cost.

 Yes - in fact for paid communities WordPress wins decisively past month 18.
 SaaS communities (Mighty, Circle, Skool) charge $99-$399/mo plus transaction fees.
 WordPress with BuddyX + MemberPress is a flat license + standard hosting.
 No per-transaction cuts.